 No Errors The system boot will not stop for any error.

-→ All, But Keyboard The system boot will not stop for a keyboard error but stop for all other errors.
+→ All Errors Whenever the BIOS detects a non-fatal error the system boot will stop. → All, But Keyboard The system boot will not stop for a keyboard error but stop for all other errors.
 (Default)